hcoco1/Interview-Prep-Hub/docs/resume.md

 In summary, my technical skills, diverse project experience, varied professional background, continuous educational pursuits in cybersecurity and cloud technologies, and multilingual abilities have equipped me with a unique perspective and a robust toolkit for addressing complex software development challenges.
 I am excited to bring my expertise to a dynamic team where I can continue to grow and contribute to impactful projects.

+**Notice**: this section is in progress; this approach needs to be revised.

 ### Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4m7ICoRvons?si=KfuLgQYAvbReIVgA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## References

+ - >CareerVidz.
+"CareerVidz YouTube Channel."
+YouTube. https://www.youtube.com/@CareerVidz.